WATCH: Former Texas Marine relives helping family after rollover that ejected two children in San Angelo - NewsBreak

-SAN ANGELO, Texas ( Concho Valley Homepage ) — On February 27, 2023, first responders were called to a major vehicle rollover that ejected two children but Eric Almazan, a bystander, was one of the first people on the scene to assist the family – here is his story.
+SAN ANGELO, Texas — On Feb.
+27, first responders were called to a major vehicle rollover that ejected two children.
+Eric Almazan, a bystander, was one of the first people on the scene to assist the family – here is his story.

 Warning this article contains graphic content that may not be appropriate for some readers

-Almazans said that despite his eight years in the Marine Corps nothing could have prepared him for what he saw that day, especially having a six-year-old daughter of his own.
+Almazan said despite his eight years in the Marine Corps, nothing could have prepared him for what he saw that day, especially having a 6-year-old daughter of his own.

 Almazan recalls running toward the family and, after hearing the mother cry out, he looked for the children.

-“I see a six-year-old little girl, she’s laying face down in a ditch, ” said Almazan. ” I just remember praying, I remember praying because that’s all I knew what to do.”
+“I see a 6-year-old little girl, she’s laying face down in a ditch, ” said Almazan. ” I just remember praying, I remember praying because that’s all I knew what to do.”

 “I hear her and I see her start to kind of move a little bit and it’s graphic, very, very graphic.
 There was a lot of blood and it’s coming out from her head,” said Almazan, “It felt like forever, it was probably seconds.”